 How Kyle Helps Clients

 Kyle D. Black focuses his practice on business and commercial litigation.
-Kyle represents clients in a variety of complex commercial litigation disputes in federal and state court, including multi-project construction disputes, contractual disputes, insurance coverage and trade secrets matters.
-Kyle also has experience litigating cases before workers’ compensation judges and preparing appellate briefs before appeal board commissioners and the Commonwealth Court of Pennsylvania.
+Kyle represents clients in a variety of complex commercial litigation disputes in federal and state court, including insurance coverage disputes, construction-related litigation, and securities class-action litigation.
+Kyle also has experience litigating cases before Administrative Law Judges and preparing appellate briefs before administrative appeal boards and the Commonwealth Court of Pennsylvania.

 University of Pittsburgh School of Law, J.D., 2015, Certificate in International and Comparative Law; CALI Award for Private International Law